Nazulka/Visit-Kyrgyzstan/README.md

     * This page consists of a heading, paragraph and a contact form.
 There are three fields in the form: Name (required), Email (required) and Message (optional), as well as a checkbox and a "Submit" button.
 All fields were carefully selected to make the form look simple to use and informal in order to appeal to a wider pool of users.
     "I would like to receive a newsletter" checkbox allows users to subscribe for a newsletter.
-    * The form has been connected to EmailJS and allows users to send emails directly to me using client-side technologies, without a need for a server.
+    * The form has been connected to EmailJS and allows users to send emails directly, using client-side technologies, without a need for a server.
 Upon clicking on the "Submit" button of the form, users will see a SweetAlert2 custom popup box to inform them if it has been successful / failed.